junghan0611/spacemacs/layers/+lang/c-c++/README.md

         Install `clang` using a binary distribution downloaded from the [LLVM releases page](http://releases.llvm.org/download.html) or
         via your package manager.
-This is the default implementation that\'s used by the Emacs `lsp-mode` package and probably the easiest to install.
+This is the default implementation that's used by the Emacs `lsp-mode` package and probably the easiest to install.

         -   [clangd protocol extensions